 “I’m very happy to come back home to a health system that is a leader in providing a diverse suite of advanced trauma and emergency care for everyone, from pediatrics to our active seniors,” Roach said.

 Roach has received multiple accolades throughout his career, including the Fire Chiefs Association of Broward County's 2021 Ralph A. Marrinson EMS Lifetime Achievement Award and the 2020 Physician with Outstanding Contributions to EMS.
 He was awarded Cleveland Clinic Weston's 2018 Patient Safety Champion Award.
 In addition, Dr. Roach earned numerous awards from Broward Health, including a Distinguished Physician Award in 2015, Most Valuable Physician Award in 2012, Nursing Relations Award and Professionalism Award.

 Roach earned his bachelor's degree in chemistry from Florida Atlantic University and his Doctor of Osteopathic Medicine from Nova Southeastern University's College of Osteopathic Medicine.
 He completed his residency in emergency medicine at Mount Sinai Medical Center in Miami Beach.
 Roach is a member of the Florida Association of EMS Medical Directors and the American Osteopathic Association, and a fellow of the American College of Emergency Physicians and the American College of Healthcare Executives.

 Broward Health is a nationally recognized health system in South Florida.
 As one of the 10 largest public healthcare systems in the U.S., Broward Health boasts two trauma centers and virtually every health specialty, offering compassionate, personalized care across its four hospitals and more than 50 health centers and physician practices.
-As a leader in advanced healthcare for nearly 85 years, Broward Health has a robust graduate education program and international services.
+As a leader in advanced healthcare for more than 85 years, Broward Health has a robust graduate education program and international services.
 For more information, visit BrowardHealth.org.